User Manual

 • numeric operators field.op([value])

-• [lt, le, gt, ge] are supported with a value.
+• [lt, le, gt, ge] are supported.

 Note